Accessible Tabs - Part 2: The Solution

 In a similar vein to Jason's ARIA enabled tabs, Hans' accessible tabs example uses ARIA roles to make the controls of the tab obvious to people using screen readers.
 Roles and states are included to add proper semantics and metadata to the tabbed interface enabling people to easily switch between tabs using the arrow keys.

 Hans’ modifications to jQuery UI will be released in version 1.9.
-In the meantime check out his demo page of jQuery Widget Samples.

 jQuery Widget Samples: Tabs